-- Press the Fn key. - Press the power button.
+- Press the Fn key.

+- Open the LCD cover.

+- Turn on the power button.

 Also, in either of the following events, the computer automatically returns from sleep mode and resumes operation:

 - The ring indicator (RI) is signaled by a serial device or a PC Card device. - The time set on the resume timer elapses.